 - rash or redness

-Nonsurgical treatments are an excellent choice for reducing the appearance of wrinkles and fine lines, as well as improving skin tone and firmness.
+Nonsurgical treatments can help the appearance of wrinkles and fine lines as well as improve skin tone and firmness.

 However, these procedures do have limitations.